jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _This is our idealized suburb of 1969.
 Today it's filled with Industrial Age holdovers: newspaper pundits, infotainment broadcasters, oil for transportation, gas cars, k-university schooling, confusing mortgages, and others, are today's antagonists._

-## To Upgrade Our Civilization We Need To Reach for the Tools
+## Reaching for New Tools Upgrades Our Civilization

 Do you love stories?
 I think it's a safe bet to say that you do.
 Who doesn't?
 They entertain us after a hard day of work, bring us together to share our joys, and (my favorite), open our minds to the different rules, philosophies, and technologies of foreign cities, mythical worlds, and galaxies far far away.